Nautilus U616 Upright Bike is the upgraded upright exercise bike.

 Nautilus U616 Upright Bike Price

-For about an extra $150 than the Nautilus U614 (when I checked) you get a better constructed bike with 3 piece cranks, more workout programs, easier upload to your fitness accounts, better adjustment to fit the bike to you and more resistance levels.
+For more than the Nautilus U614 (when I checked) you get a better constructed bike with 3 piece cranks, more workout programs, easier upload to your fitness accounts, better adjustment to fit the bike to you and more resistance levels.
 It’s going to stand up to rigorous training (although not apparent in customer reviews) and provide you with more option.

-When I checked Amazon had the best price where it also qualified for Prime and free shipping
+When I checked at Amazon it qualified, on eligible orders, for free shipping

 The Nautilus U616 Upright Bike comes with a lot of great features to get a good low impact cardio workout in your home.